georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-bucket-significantterms-aggregation.md

             }
 ```

+%  NOTCONSOLE

 Scripts can be inline (as in above example), indexed or stored on disk.
-For details on the options, see [script documentation](docs-content://explore-analyze/scripting.md).
+For details on the options, see [script documentation](modules-scripting.md).

 Available parameters in the script are